panoply/spx/readme.md

 ## data-pjax-cache

 Controls the caching engine of each pjax navigation.
-When using `data-pjax-cache` together with prefetch attributes like `data-pjax-mouseover` the action is respected.
+When using `data-pjax-cache` together with prefetch attributes like `data-pjax-hover` the action is respected.

 ### false